History of Belgium

-Belgium's second king, Leopold II, became a controversial figure when he established a colony in south-central Africa, the Congo Free State, as his own personal fief.
-When the atrocities of his rule became public, he was stripped of control of the colony by the Belgian government, establishing the Belgian Congo.
-Domestically, Leopold presided over a state known for growing liberal sentiments, with the growth of the labour movement and the establishment of universal male suffrage.

-The first half of the twentieth century was much more tumultuous for Belgium.
-Its historic neutrality was violated twice in each of the World Wars, as Germany used the relatively open terrain of Belgium to bypass French defenses.
-Belgian resistance to the German invaders resulted in the Rape of Belgium during World War I. The surrender by Leopold III of Belgium to German forces shortly after the 1940 invasion of the country served to drive a wedge between the King and his people, and would forever damage his legacy.
-After the war he remained in exile while a regent, Prince Charles, Count of Flanders, ruled in his stead.
-His attempt to return to the country and re-exert personal control of the country led to a constitutional crisis in 1950, which led to his abdication in favor of his son Baudouin.

-Baudouin took a less active role in politics than his predecessors, and Belgium entered the second half of the twentieth century showing an unprecedented era of economic growth, as Belgium took an active role in the formation of the Benelux customs union with its neighbors, the Netherlands and Luxembourg.
-The union allowed the states to resist American political and economic influence during the period of the Marshall Plan, and allowed the region to plot its own economic path.
+The first half of the twentieth century was tumultuous.
+Its historic neutrality was violated in each of the World Wars.
+During World War I, frustrated German invaders launched the Rape of Belgium.
+During the 1940 invasion, the quick surrender by Leopold III of Belgium to German forces drove a wedge between the King and his people.
+The King's attempt to return led to a constitutional crisis in 1950, which led to his abdication in favor of his son Baudouin.
+Belgium entered the second half of the twentieth century showing an unprecedented era of economic growth, as Belgium took an active role in the formation of the Benelux customs union with its neighbors.
 Ultimately, the Benelux union would serve as a model for the European Economic Community, a precursor to the European Union; to this day Brussels serves as the seat of many of the European Union institutions.
-Other major events during Baudouins reign included the independence of the Belgian Congo leading to the Congo Crisis, the conflicts between the Christian Social Party and its more left-leaning opponents over school funding, and the growth of the Flemish Movement.